vendasta/repository-mapper/README.md

   repository-mapper [flags] repos...

 Flags:
-      --auth-token string    Github auth token
-  -b, --branch-name string   The branch to create.
+      --auth-token string         Github auth token -b, --branch-name string        The branch to create.
 Should be globally unique.
-  -d, --description string   Description of the PR
-  -h, --help                 help for repository-mapper -p, --make-pr              Create a PR in each repo after running the script -o, --org string           The github organization the repos live in. (default "vendasta") -s, --script string        Path to the script to run in each repository -t, --title string         Title of the PR
+  -d, --description string        Description of the PR -h, --help                      help for repository-mapper -p, --make-pr                   Create a PR in each repo after running the script -o, --org string                The github organization the repos live in. (default "vendasta")
+      --rsa-key-file string       (optional) The location of an rsa key with github permissions, note this doesn't work currently (default "/Users/jbaxter/.ssh/id_rsa")
+      --rsa-key-password string   (optional) The password for your ssh key if you have one configured, note this doesn't work currently
+  -s, --script string             Path to the script to run in each repository -t, --title string              Title of the PR
       --user-name string          Github user name

 ```